-The 21 December 2012 has been predicted to be the last day of the world.
+The date of twenty first December two thousand and twelve has been predicted to be the last day of the world.
 If you could look back at your life, at all the sweet and savory things you’ve eaten with glee or haste what would be one thing that stands out?

 I’m also finding a lot of humor about this on Facebook from my variety of friends including quotes: